DragonMinded/libdragon/README.md

 * The GCC toolchain is 64 bit capable to be able to use the full R4300 capabilities (commercial games and libultra are based on a 32-bit ABI and is not possible to use 64-bit registers and opcodes with it)
-* Can be developed with newer-generation emulators (cen64, Ares, Dillonb's n64, simple64) or development cartridges (64drive, EverDrive64).
+* Can be developed with newer-generation emulators (ares, cen64, Dillonb's n64, simple64) or development cartridges (64drive, EverDrive64).
 * Support both vanilla N64 and iQue Player (chinese variant).
 The support is experimental and done fully at runtime, so it is possible to run ROMs built